felixgren/sql-mystery-troll/README.md

 <img src="https://hips.hearstapps.com/digitalspyuk.cdnds.net/16/32/1470824821-spying-gif.gif" width="100%" />

+## About the project
+This is a team project.
+The assignment was to create our own mystery which can be solved by SQL.

 # Catch the troll with the power of SQL!

 Somebody has left a nasty comment on a forum.
 Your job is to find out who it was.